 Almost all electrical and electronic appliances can safely be turned off at the plug without upsetting their systems.
 Some satellite and digital TV recorders may need to be left plugged in so they can keep track of any programmes you want to record, but check the instructions on any appliances you aren’t sure about.

-A typical household can save between £45 and £80 a year just by remembering to turn off appliances left on standby and those left on but not in use.
+A typical household can save between £45 to £80 a year just by remembering to turn off appliances left on standby and those left on but not in use.

 Careful in the kitchen